christi-parrotwarrior/stefan-und-david/README.md

-# projects made in free time
+# projects we copied from stack-overflow

 made in python, c++, javascript etc..